AJ Clementine

-Avery Jae "AJ" Clementine (born 14 March 1996) is a Filipino-Australian model, actress, social media content creator, transgender rights activist, and writer.
+Avery Jae "AJ" Clementine Lucas (born 14 March 1996) is a Filipino-Australian model, actress, social media content creator, transgender rights activist, and writer.
 She is the first transgender person to model for the Australian clothing manufacturer Bonds, and made her runway debut in 2021 at Melbourne Fashion Week.
 In 2022, she authored the memoir Girl, Transcending: Becoming the woman I was born to be.

 Early life and transition

 Clementine grew up with her mother and stepfather and her brother, Dane, and half-siblings Kiana and Sean.
 She also has a half-sister, Kali, from her biological father's second marriage.
 She is of Filipina descent through her mother, who immigrated to Australia from the Philippines.

-Clementine, who was assigned male at birth but found out later in life she was born intersex, began socially transitioning into a woman at the age of sixteen.
+Clementine, who was assigned male at birth but found out later in life that she has the intersex variation androgen insensitivity syndrome, began socially transitioning into a woman at the age of sixteen.
 She underwent gender affirmation surgery at the age of 22.